 - Step 1.
-Following the guidance of paragraph 6.1, reference d, select test conditions and calibrate the shock apparatus as follows: - (a) Select accelerometers and analysis techniques that meet the criteria outlined in paragraph 6.1, reference d. - (b) Mount the calibration load (an actual test item, a rejected item, or a rigid dummy mass) to the electrodynamic shaker in a manner similar to that of the actual materiel.
+Following the guidance of reference b, select test conditions and calibrate the shock apparatus as follows: - (a) Select accelerometers and analysis techniques that meet the criteria outlined in reference b. - (b) Mount the calibration load (an actual test item, a rejected item, or a rigid dummy mass) to the electrodynamic shaker in a manner similar to that of the actual materiel.
 If the materiel is normally mounted on shock isolators to attenuate the pyroshock, ensure the isolators are functional during the test. - (c) Develop the SRS wavelet or damped sine compensated amplitude time history based on the required test SRS. - (d) Perform calibration shocks until two consecutive shock applications to the calibration load produce shock transients that, when processed with the SRS algorithm, are within specified test tolerances for at least one direction of one axis. - (e) Remove the calibrating load and install the actual test item on the electrodynamic shaker paying close attention to mounting details. - Step 2.
-Conduct an operational check on the test item.
-If the test item operates satisfactorily, proceed to the first test.
-If not, resolve the problem and restart at Step 1 - Step 3.
+Perform a functional check on the test item. - Step 3.
 Subject the test item (in its operational mode) to the test electrodynamic pyroshock simulation. - Step 4.
 Record necessary data that show the shock transients, when processed with the SRS algorithm, are within specified tolerances.
 If requirements are given in terms of more than one axis, examine responses in the other axes to ensure the test specification has been met.
 This includes test setup photos, test logs, and photos of actual shock transients.
 For shock isolated assemblies within the test item, make measurements and/or inspections to assure the isolators attenuated the pyroshock. - Step 5.
-Conduct an operational check on the test item.
-Record performance data.
-If the test item fails to operate as intended, follow the guidance in paragraph 4.3.2 for test item failure. - Step 6.
-Repeat Steps 2, 3, 4, and 5 three times for each orthogonal axis that is to be tested if the test shock did not meet the test specification in the other axes (see paragraph 2.3.3.6 of this method for guidance). - Step 7.
-Document the tests, and see paragraph 5 for analysis of results.
+Perform the functional check on the test item.
+Record performance data. - Step 6.
+Repeat steps 2, 3, 4, and 5 three times for each orthogonal axis that is to be tested if the test shock did not meet the test specification in the other axes. - Step 7.
+Document the tests.